wstlabs/treys/README.md

 Status
 ======

-Currently the project is *in development* (in the midst of a porting phase from 2 => 3), and not recommended for downloading and testing (let alone production).
-We'll let you know when that changes.
+In early development stages, and in the midst of a comprehensive porting phase (from 2 => 3).
+Which has been on hold for several months.

+Until then, definitely not recommended for production (or personal) use.

 License